vishwarajanand/virtual-webcam/README.md

 # virtual-webcam chrome extension

-This is a proof of concept of adding a virtual MediaDevice in a browser extension.
+Chrome extension to mock webcam on chrome tabs with one of the following settings:

+1. Black and White filter
+2. Distorted TV / Filcker
+3. TODO: Pre Recorded video

+## Credits:

+This is based on [virtual-webcam](https://github.com/spite/virtual-webcam) GitHub repo.

-NOTE: You can use it as a regular library, check out cam.html.
+NOTE: You can use it as a regular library, check out index.html.

+## Details from previous ReadMe

 ![Virtual webcam](shader-cam.png)